An overview of Dust Apps core blocks. You'll learn about their functionality and usage.

 While End blocks

-The while and end blocks are used to execute the set of blocks in between sequentially them
+The while and end blocks are used to execute the set of blocks in between them sequentially

 until a termination condition is met.
 The while block takes a condition argument expecting code